Sitecore/XM-Cloud-Introduction/README.md

-# 📝 Introduction
+# 🚫 Not a Starter Kit or Template Solution
 **This repository is not a Starter Kit or Template Solution**, you should not clone this repository for the purposes of starting a new Sitecore project.
 This is intended as a reference example of a Sitecore XM Cloud implementation.
+If you want to learn XM Cloud, this repository is not a good place to start.
+You should begin by reading the [XM CLoud Getting Started Guide](https://doc.sitecore.com/xmc/en/developers/xm-cloud/getting-started-with-xm-cloud.html).

+# 📝 Introduction
 This repository contains the codebase for a series of sites managed by Sitecore.
 You will find the following sites in this repository:
 - [Sitecore MVP Site](https://mvp.sitecore.com)
 - [SUGCON EU Site](https://europe.sugcon.events)